Spectral Irradiance with ‘ooacquire’

 E(((<b>1</b>))) --> G(protocol?)

-K --> L(series parameters?) --> M[[measure\nspectra]] --> N[(plot and save)]
+K --> L(series parameters?) --> M[[acquire\nspectra]] --> M1[[compute\nirradiance]]

 O --next--> G

-Figure 6: Flow chart of the user interaction loop repeated for each spectrum acquired.
+Figure 8: Flow chart of the user interaction loop repeated for each spectrum acquired.
 Showing steps enabled under mode "series".

-"full" mode
+6.5 "full" mode

 Mode “full” is in practice of little or no use except for testing as it makes all settings of the UI visible to the user.

-"-attr" variants of the modes
+6.6 "-attr" variants of the modes

 Appending "-attr" to the name of any interface.mode enables the menu and dialogues that enable the setting of the what.measured and comment attributes of the source_spct objects into which spectra are saved.
 This could be represented in the diagrams by the insertion of an attributes? box immediately below object name? as shown in the first diagram showing the full logic.

-Measurement protocols
+7 Measurement protocols

 The different diagrams below open the actions that take place within the measure spectra boxes in the diagrams above, previously treated as black boxes.
 These actions depend on the protocol used for the measurements and on whether the measurement is a fresh one (next) or one reusing settings and reference measurements (repeat).
 The same measurement protocols are available in the different user interface modes.
 We show here the protocols available by default.
 However, users can define their own protocols.
 In the diagrams below, start and end represent the start and end of a measurement event, i.e., the boundaries of the generic measure spectra boxes in the diagrams above.
 Within each step in most cases several spectra are acquired, with the same integration time when averaging is used and with different integration times when HDR is used.
 In all modes except series, the same number of raw spectra are acquired for dark, filter and light if used, and combined into a single irradiance or fluence spectrum.
-In the case of series, measurements are repeated in time for light so that several irradiance spectra are obtained measured at regular time intervals.
+In the case of series and repeats, measurements are repeated in time for light so that several irradiance spectra are obtained measured at regular time intervals.

-Protocol l
+7.1 Protocol l

 l stands for acquisition of light scans.